IntuitDeveloper/intuit-api-docs/docs/use-cases/customer.md

 # Customer entity

-The Customer entity lets apps create and read customer info in QuickBooks nline.
+The Customer entity lets apps create and read customer info in QuickBooks Online.
 It's exposed against a new endpoint.

 **Note**: Apps require onboarding before using the Customer API.